 The SIG ED Student Travel Award is sponsored by SIG ED and is administered by the SIG ED Award Jury comprised of the Chair, Chair-Elect(s), and Program Coordinator of SIG ED.

-- Applicants should submit the following items, by email, to the SIG ED Award Jury at email@example.com by the deadline of July 15, 2014.
+- Applicants for the 2015 Travel Award should submit the following items, by email, to the SIG ED Award Jury at email@example.com by the deadline of July 15, 2015.